-Caitlin has been a past committee member of The Australian and New Zealand Lung Cancer Forum, and has been a member of the International Thoracic Oncology Nursing Forum since 2010.
+Caitlin has been a past committee member of The Australian and New Zealand Lung Cancer Forum (ANZLCNF), The Australian Lung Cancer Group (ALCG), a member of The Australian Lung Trials Group and has been a committee member of the International Thoracic Oncology Nursing Forum (ITONF) since 2010, currently vice chair.

 In January 2013, he was appointed to the position of lead Clinician for The West of Scotland Lung Cancer Managed Clinical Network, the first nurse to hold such a role in Scotland.

 His clinical interests focus on supporting patients who are receiving active treatment, and the development of lung cancer services.
 These include the management of patients receiving various oral therapies and nursing role development in this area.
 Additionally he has an active interest in the strategic development of lung cancer services and nursing positions.
 He has published papers on various topics including nursing role development, nurse management of oral therapies, and various other clinical topics, including patient reported outcomes.